NICUB-Open-Source-Community/Code-of-Conduct/README.md

 - Being available to help other contributors.
 - Being respectful of differing viewpoints and experiences.
 - Focusing on teaching-oriented communication so that each contributor can learn and grow.
-- Focusing on what is best for the Oppia community.
+- Focusing on what is best for the NICUB community.
 - Gracefully accepting constructive criticism.
 - Showing empathy towards other community members.
 - Using welcoming and inclusive language.